Chefs Notes

 I want to clarify that sometimes, as is the case with many North American Chinese food dishes, the meat is deep fried prior to being stir-fried with a few vegetables and the sauce.
 In this case the meat is the last item to go into the wok.
 It is only tossed with the sauce and then served.

-In a few minutes we are going get into how to properly use a wok.
-With that in mind I don’t want to go to deep into adding ingredients in stages here.
+In a few minutes we are going to get into how to properly use a wok.
+With that in mind I don't want to go too deep into adding ingredients in stages here.
 Having said that I do need to mention it.
 Just know that we will look at it in more depth a little further on.

 Keeping Vegetables Crisp